fahdi/fahdi/README.md

-👋 Hi there, I'm @fahdi!
+👋 Hi there, I'm @fahdi aka iSuperCoder!

 👀 I'm interested in learning new technologies and expanding my skillset.